Carl Thomas (basketball)

-Carl Thomas (born October 3, 1969) is American former professional basketball player who played in the National Basketball Association (NBA).
-He is currently an assistant coach at Duquesne University.
+Carl Thomas (born October 3, 1969) is an American former professional basketball player who played in the National Basketball Association (NBA).
+He is currently the head coach at Cleary University.

 Though born in Dayton, Ohio, Thomas moved to Lansing, Michigan where he played basketball at Everett High School.
 He went on to college at Eastern Michigan University, where he also played basketball.

 Thomas began his NBA career with the Sacramento Kings in 1991–92, playing one game, playing 31 minutes, scoring 12 points.
 He did not return to the league until 1996–97, when he joined the Cleveland Cavaliers.
 His final NBA season in 1997–98 was split between the Golden State Warriors, Orlando Magic, and the Cavaliers (for a second stint).

+Thomas played in the Continental Basketball Association (CBA) for the Fort Wayne Fury, Grand Rapids Hoops and Grand Rapids Mackers from 1991 to 2000.
+He was selected to the All-CBA Second Team in 1996.

 Thomas last played professionally with an Italian team, Fileni Jesi.
 He is the twin brother of former Detroit Pistons player Charles Thomas.

 Thomas took a position as head of the Jackson College basketball program in 2013.
 He previously worked as an assistant basketball coach at Eastern Michigan University.

+On August 23, 2022, Thomas was named the first head coach of the Cleary University men's basketball program.